Foundations of Comparative Law

-Students may not take both this course and Comparative Commercial Law 15PLAC175.
+Students may not take both this module and Comparative Commercial Law 15PLAC175.

 Objectives and learning outcomes of the module

 At the end of the module students should be able to demonstrate:

 - a sound knowledge of the foundation concepts of, and principal debates in, the discipline of Comparative Law, enabling students to recognise comparative law issues and to analyse them using the conceptual tools of the discipline;

 - knowledge of selected issues in comparative law relevant to Asia and Africa and Asian and African diasporic communities.